Follow TV Tropes

 • Speak Now or Forever Hold Your Peace: It isn't commonly used in Real Life, despite what stereotypes suggest.
 Even in media it's only ever used for a gag.

-• Spinning Paper: Once a staple of B-movies, both overuse and the decline of newspapers as a medium have made examples that aren't parody or strictly humorous exceedingly rare.
+• Spinning Paper: Once a staple of Golden Age cinema, both overuse and the decline of newspapers as a medium have made examples that aren't parody or strictly humorous exceedingly rare.

 • Spinoff Babies: Serious attempts at this after the Turn of the Millennium are extremely rare due to how cliché and ridiculous the premise is.
 When serious versions are made, they are often frowned upon by many (Total DramaRama and Kamp Koral, for example).
-Not to mention that any new version will inevitably be compared to Muppet Babies (1984) and will have to measure up to the shockingly high standard that show set.
+Any new version will also inevitably be compared to Muppet Babies (1984), and will have to measure up to the shockingly high standard that show set.
 Parodies of it are far more common nowadays.

 • Stern Nuns beating students at Catholic school.
-At least in the United States, nuns stopped doing this a long time ago (and also a good many Catholic schoolteachers are lay people), and yet Hollywood and TV shows constantly act like it's still standard procedure, as sitcom parents often threaten their rebellious teen with a transfer to a school run by nuns, implying that they will be beaten.
+At least in the United States, nuns stopped doing this a long time ago (and a good many Catholic schoolteachers are also laypeople), and yet Hollywood and TV shows still act like it's standard procedure, as sitcom parents often threaten their rebellious teen with a transfer to a school run by nuns, implying that they will be beaten.

 • Superheroes Wear Capes: This was pretty common during The Golden Age of Comic Books, but fell out of favor over time.
 Few superheroes are unironically given capes anymore, with it seeming nowadays that most are only given capes for the purposes of demonstrating a reason not to wear them; those who do have them and haven't been wearing them since the '30s or '40s usually hearken back to a time to when capes were more popular or reflect a character's use of the Good Old Ways.

 • "Super Sentai" Stance: Almost universally made fun of in these days.
-Except of course within such series, and even then it'll be lampshaded.
+Except within such series, and even then it'll be lampshaded.

 • Take Me to Your Leader: There is some Truth in Television in the sense that an explorer in a distant land, upon meeting some of the locals, might wish to speak with whoever's in charge around here.
 But the form of this where visiting extraterrestrials request this is almost never played straight anymore.
 This is usually replaced in most fiction (mainly movies) with We Come in Peace — Shoot to Kill - the alien captain will simply vaporize everyone in the room the moment someone says "hello," or he and his unit are mindless Starfish Aliens with no concept of diplomacy, or the local General Ripper will ignore protocol and blast a hole in the alien's chest long before any leader is summoned.
 Even stories that are about communication with aliens will usually eschew this line as a cliche, or else combine it with an "I Always Wanted to Say That"-type line.